-Every year, there are legal malpractice cases that stem from lawyers screwing up one fundamental principal: releasing the servant releases the master from liability.
+Every year, there are legal malpractice cases that stem from lawyers screwing up one fundamental principle: releasing the servant releases the master from liability.
 For example, you cannot settle with or release with prejudice a doctor and maintain a claim against the hospital for the actions of the doctor.

 Under the doctrine of respondeat superior, a tort plaintiff may recover damages from an employer without having a judgment against the employee.
 This is key: in many cases, you would rather be fighting a giant, faceless hospital or trucking company than you would a nice truck driver or doctor.

 But respondeat superior is a softball.
 Most lawyers quickly spot that vicarious liability.
 But if respondeat superior does not fit, there are other options for finding a deep pocket that are available to plaintiffs' lawyers:

 Counsel must consider all four of these potential options in looking for additional insurance coverage or money to satisfy a settlement or verdict.Car Accident Cases